-Researchers capture major chemotherapeutic target in complex with DNA damageMay 10th, 2012 in Medical research
+Researchers capture major chemotherapeutic target in complex with DNA damageMay 10, 2012 in Medicine & Health / Medical research

 A new study published in Science May 11 is shedding light on the molecular details of PARP-1, a DNA damage-detecting enzyme that when inhibited has been shown to be effective in fighting cancer and other diseases.